GerindT/florianHiso/readme.md

 - `ntl deploy --prod`

+## External connection

+To maintain the database we are using DBeaver.
+The connection can be done easily buy entering the required credentials provided by render instance.

 ## Backup

-Backups are maintained every 90 days using the postgres CLI:
+Backups are maintained every 90 days using DBeaver GUI or postgres CLI:

 - Create the local dump file -> `pg_dump --no-owner -U postgres -d api > apiSql.sql`